tmdc-io/whitepapers/blogs/01-nilus-introduction/README.md

     dest-table: dev.sales
 ```

-Every insert, update, and delete in the `ecom.sales` table streams to your lakehouse within seconds—ideal for dashboards, alerting, or downstream systems that need fresh data.
+Every insert, update, and delete in the `ecom.sales` table streams to your lakehouse within seconds - ideal for dashboards, alerting, or downstream systems that need fresh data.

 ### Incremental strategies that just work